Tuohy Family Claims Michael Oher Threatened Them for $15 Million

 Oher claims that he "at no time willingly or knowingly" signed said contract, which gives away the "perpetual, unconditional, and exclusive" rights to his name, likeness, voice, appearance, personality, personal experiences, incidents, situations, and events taken from his life with no payment.
 The document has a signature that appears to be his, but the petition claims "nobody ever presented this document to him with any explanation."

-The Tuohys have continued to call Oher their son and have used the assertion to promote their foundation and Leigh Anne's work as a motivational speaker and author.
+The Tuohys have continued to call Oher their son and Oher says they have used the assertion to promote their foundation and Leigh Anne's work as a motivational speaker and author.

 RELATED CONTENT: